 - All complaints will be treated with due sensitivity and confidentiality, without undue fear of reprisal or repercussion.
 We will work to instil a culture through which learners and employers feel confident to make a complaint where they have any perceived grievance.

-- The Apprenticeship Management Team will give due consideration to any aspects of confidentiality and sensitivity associated with any complaint in determining how any investigation will be conducted, with the wellbeing and safeguarding of learners always being paramount.
+- The management team will give due consideration to any aspects of confidentiality and sensitivity associated with any complaint in determining how any investigation will be conducted, with the wellbeing and safeguarding of learners always being paramount.
 Where the complaint relates in any way to a safeguarding issue, our Lead Safeguarding Officer will be consulted in terms of the most appropriate way to proceed.
 Where appropriate / necessary, the complainant’s anonymity will be reasonably protected.

 - Any personal and/or sensitive data which may be requested/obtained in the course of any investigation will be securely stored and processed in strict accordance with the provisions of the General Data Protection Regulation 2016/67.
 Any data held or processed will only be used for the purpose of dealing with complaints and for monitoring and will be deleted/destroyed once the complaint is resolved.
 Only staff directly involved with the complaint / investigation / resolution will be given access to such data.
 Learners and employers may request a copy of our Data Security Policy if they have any questions or reservations about how their data may be handled.